cudmore/homecage/docs/docs/installing-the-software.md

 	git clone --depth=1 https://github.com/cudmore/homecage.git

-## 3.1) Either install python packages globally
+### 3.1) Either install python packages globally

-	# if you don't already have pip installed
+	# if you don't already have pip installed (see troubleshooting)
 	sudo apt-get install python-pip

 	cd ~/homecage/homecage_app
 	pip install -r requirements.txt

-## 3.2) Or install in a virtual environment
+### 3.2) Or install in a virtual environment

 Make a clean virtual environment that does not depend on current installed Python packages

-	# if you don't already have pip installed
+	# if you don't already have pip installed (see troubleshooting)
 	sudo apt-get install python-pip

-	# install virtualenv if necessary
+	# install virtualenv if necessary (see troubleshooting)
 	pip install virtualenv

 	# make a folder to hold the virtual environment
 	cd ~/homecage/homecage_app
 	mkdir env

-	# either make a python 2 environment for now
+	# either make a python 2 environment in the folder 'env'
 	#virtualenv -p python2 --no-site-packages env

-	# or make a python 3 environment
+	# or make a python 3 environment in the folder 'env'
 	virtualenv -p python3 --no-site-packages env

 Activate the environment.
 Once activated, the command prompt will begin with '(env)'